coffebar/neovim-project/README.md

 # 🗃️ Neovim project manager plugin

-**Neovim project** manager maintains your recent project history and uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) to select from autosaved sessions.
+**Neovim project** plugin simplifies project management by maintaining project history and providing quick access to saved sessions via [Telescope](https://github.com/nvim-telescope/telescope.nvim).
 It runs on top of the [Neovim Session Manager](https://github.com/Shatur/neovim-session-manager), which is needed to store all open tabs and buffers for each project.

 - ✅ Start where you left off last time.
 - ✅ Switch from project to project in second.